- The male reproductive system includes parts of the male body that are involved in sexual activity, fertility, and reproduction.

 - prostate disease

-- impotence, which is the inability to get a satisfactory erection
+- impotence or erectile dysfunction (the inability to get a satisfactory erection)

 - hormone deficiency